-“We’re beyond excited to bring the Cold Rolled back to Pine Hill – this trail network has some of the best fatbiking in the state, and the community rallies to maintain them all winter.” says event cofounder & Killington Valley local Nate Freund of MTBVT.
+“We’re beyond excited to bring the Cold Rolled back to Pine Hill Park – this trail network has some of the best fatbiking in the state, and the community rallies to maintain them all winter.” says event cofounder & Killington Valley local Nate Freund of MTBVT.
 “We’re stoked to bring the party to Rutland and introduce riders from around the northeast to these amazing trails!”

 The $50 ticket price ($35 for the under 21 crowd) includes group rides, lunch (with both carnivorous and veggie options), and a signed original Cold Roll Rutland artist print.
 So air down those tires, break out the extra layers, and get ready to party MTBVT style.

 Advanced Ride – This ride’s duration is up to 3ish hours.
 The pace is for avid riders that enjoy covering ground at a steady pace.
 You can expect up to 12ish miles of riding over variable terrain.

 Intermediate – These rides are for most folks looking to have a good time, stop at the fire for a bit, and be guided around PHP. this ride will be three hours in duration with opportunities to bail out or put in a few extra miles.